rust-analyzer/rust-analyzer.github.io/_posts/2019-11-13-find-usages.md

 Last month, rust-analyzer gained an exciting new feature: find usages.
 It was implemented by [@viorina] in [#1892].

 This post describes how the feature works under the hood.
-It's an excellent case study to compare approaches of traditional compilers with IDE-oriented compilers (shortened to IDE from now one).
+It's an excellent case study to compare approaches of traditional compilers with IDE-oriented compilers (shortened to IDE from now on).

 [@viorina]: https://github.com/viorina
 [#1892]:    https://github.com/rust-analyzer/rust-analyzer/pull/1892